-These Updating Charts Show How Many People Are Losing Their Jobs Amid The Coronavirus Pandemic
+These Updating Charts Show The Record Number Of Americans Filing Unemployment Claims

-Unemployment claims in the US have soared as the coronavirus shut down large parts of the global economy.
+Unemployment claims in the US have soared as the coronavirus shuts down large parts of the global economy.
 Here are some charts we’ll continue to update.

 The journalists at BuzzFeed News are proud to bring you trustworthy and relevant reporting about the coronavirus.
 To help keep this news free, become a member and sign up for our newsletter, Outbreak Today.

+For comparison, that is roughly the entire population of the state of Indiana.

+Last week it was reported that 3.3 million people filed for unemployment for a two-week total of roughly 10 million — for comparison, that's more people than live in New York City, or is roughly the population of Michigan.

-Since March 14, several states have implemented policies that closed restaurants and bars to dine-in customers, the CDC recommended that gatherings of 50 or more people were suspended for the next eight weeks, and even hair salons and gyms have been shuttered.
-Websites in various states have been crashing since as more and more newly jobless people are trying to apply for unemployment benefits.
+Since March 14, several states have implemented policies that order people to stay home, closing restaurants and bars, hair salons, gyms, and all nonessential services.
+Websites in various states have been crashing as more and more newly jobless people are trying to apply for unemployment benefits.
 We’ve never had a complete shutdown of several parts of the economy before.

-The below chart — which will automatically update weekly — shows unemployment claims over time.
-It not only takes into account the 281,000 new claims the federal government reported Thursday, but also the claims filed in 17 states after measures were put into place this week to shutter businesses.
+The below chart — which updates weekly — shows unemployment claims over time:

-You can see that between Monday and Wednesday, close to 700,000 people filed a claim.
+If you want to take a closer look, here’s a chart of the same numbers since 2019.

-Here are some of these numbers from the past three days again, but broken down by state.
-The chart also compares this week’s unemployment claims to those from the previous week.
-(For now, we only included states in this chart for which we had at least two days worth of data.
-Later, this will update weekly and include more states.)
+Here are some of these numbers again, but broken down by state.
+The chart also compares this week’s unemployment claims to those from a similar week last year.
+(This updates weekly.)

+[Do you have questions you want answered?
+You can always get in touch.
+And if you're someone who is seeing the impact of this firsthand, we’d also love to hear from you (you can reach out to us via one of our tip line channels).]

-More than two thirds of US Americans live paycheck to paycheck, and experts predict that people in service jobs, in manufacturing and in construction will likely be hit hardest by the coming economic turmoil, which represents more than a third of the US’s labor force — about 53 million people.
+More than two-thirds of US Americans live paycheck to paycheck, and experts predict that people in service jobs, manufacturing, and construction will likely be hit hardest by the coming economic turmoil, which represents more than a third of the US’s labor force — about 53 million people.
 This chart will be updated monthly.

 Who will be the most affected by this downturn will crystalize in the next few months, as more information becomes available.
 BuzzFeed News will update this post with more government data once it’s available.